greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Auditing.html.md

 Greenplum provides an administrative schema called `gp_toolkit` that you can use to query log files, as well as system catalogs and operating environment for system status information.
 For more information, including usage, refer to *The gp\_tookit Administrative Schema* appendix in the *Greenplum Database Reference Guide*.

+Greenplum Database includes the PostgreSQL Audit Extension, or [pgaudit](../../ref_guide/modules/pgaudit.html), which provides detailed session and object audit logging via the standard logging facility provided by PostgreSQL.
+The goal of PostgreSQL Audit is to provide the tools needed to produce audit logs required to pass certain government, financial, or ISO certification audits.

 ## <a id="viewing"></a>Viewing the Database Server Log Files

 Every database instance in Greenplum Database \(coordinator and segments\) is a running PostgreSQL database server with its own server log file.
 Daily log files are created in the `log` directory of the coordinator and each segment data directory.